≡ Menu

 * All companies’ fiscal year begins on Jan 1 and ends on Dec 31.

-Tesla’s vehicle sales lead significantly higher compared to Chinese EV makers such as Nio, Xpeng, and Li Auto.
+Tesla’s vehicle sales significantly outpaced those of Chinese EV makers such as Nio, Xpeng, and Li Auto.
+In fiscal year 2024, Tesla delivered 1.79 million cars, which is considerably higher than its Chinese competitors.

 Back To Table Of Contents